koenderks/jfa/README.md

 #### Development Version

 To install the development version from GitHub, first make sure that you can install the **rstan** package and C++ toolchain by following these [instructions](https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started).
-Once **rstan** is successfully installed, you can install **jfa** from GitHub using the **remotes** package by executing the following code in R:
+Once **rstan** is successfully installed, you can install **jfa** from GitHub using the **remotes** package by executing the following command in R:

 ```r
 # install.packages("remotes")